 Our Strategic and Racial Equity Plan calls on us to eliminate racial disproportionalities, improve the quality and intention of our practice and availability of provider services, and prevent harm to children and youth – as far upstream as possible.

-Thriving Families is made up of multiple projects and initiatives in the child welfare space that focuses on prevention, supporting families and staff, and strengthening our practice.
+Thriving Families is made up of multiple projects and initiatives in the child welfare space that focus on prevention, supporting families and staff, and strengthening our practice.

 The Thriving Families Initiative will improve outcomes for families by: